asb2m10/MegaDirt/README.md

     cd MegaDirt
     mkdir build
     cd build
-    cmake ..       # add `-G Xcode` if you want to use Xcode and build it afterwards make
+    cmake ..       # add `-G Xcode` if you want to use Apple Xcode and build it afterwards make